-Have you considered the black part of the nation’s favorite pastime?
+Have you considered the entire history of nation’s favorite pastime?
 What black baseball in America meant, including pioneers like Jackie Robinson and the rich relationships in “Blackball” during America’s era of segregation, across the nation and in New Jersey is a multifaceted narrative.
-During this session, a robust conversation, an account by a veteran Negro Leaguer, a rendition of an “iconic” baseball poem “K.C at the Bat” by its author, Kevin Kane, and selections from the documentary “Before You Can Say Jackie Robinson” will further participants’ understanding.
+During this session, a robust conversation, an account by a veteran Negro Leaguer, a rendition of an “iconic” baseball poem “KC at the Bat” by its author, Kevin Kane, and selections from the documentary “Before You Can Say Jackie Robinson” will further participants’ understanding.

 Lawrence Hogan, Ph.D.